w3plan/jsdump/doc/document.md

 *  prototypeIheritedEntries array includes entries from Object.getPrototypeOf(obj.prototype) if it exists,
 *  instanceOwnEntries array includes entries from new obj if new obj exists.

-The value of prototypeOwnEntries is a description string if obj.prototype is a JavaScript standard built-in object or a browser built-in object, and the value of prototypeIheritedEntries is a description string if Object.getPrototypeOf(obj.prototype) a JavaScript standard built-in object or a browser built-in object.
+The value of prototypeOwnEntries is a description string if obj.prototype is a JavaScript standard built-in object or a browser built-in object, and the value of prototypeIheritedEntries is a description string if Object.getPrototypeOf(obj.prototype) is a JavaScript standard built-in object or a browser built-in object.

 Object.getPrototypeOf returns a internal [[Prototype]] property of obj.